dilermando-lima/java-modules/README.md

 ```

-## creating jre customized for our app
+## 7 Creating customized jre for our app
 ```shell

 # delete folder contains jre customized and clean all folder